 - Clutch release bearing and

 The flywheel is used to store energy when there is excess energy and give it back to the system when we required it.
-The Flywheel mounted on the crankshaft keeps on running as long as the engine keeps running.
+It is mounted on the crankshaft keeps on running as long as the engine keeps running.
 The Flywheel contains a friction surface also known as a friction disc which is bolted to the outer side of the Flywheel.

 Single or multiple discs lined with friction material having a high coefficient of friction are mounted on the driven shaft.
 Friction provides the necessary ability to change the direction of the driving and driven shaft.
 They also consist of metal plates bonded.

-The purposes that it will act as a link between engine and gearbox mainly it will transmit the torque obtained from the engine to the gearbox.
-Another friction disc is bolted to pressure plates. the pressure plate is mounted on the spline hub.
+The purpose that it will act as a link between the engine and gearbox mainly it will transmit the torque obtained from the engine to the gearbox.
+Another friction disc is bolted to pressure plates.
+The pressure plate is mounted on the spline hub.

 4. Spring and Release levers: